sts10/sts10.github.io/_posts/2023-04-03-orchard-street-wordlists.markdown

 I also created included versions of the Medium and Short lists with their dice roll numbers (e.g. `34565	holiday`), if users want to use dice to create passphrases (see [EFF's guide](https://www.eff.org/dice)).

+I decided to call them Orchard Street Wordlists because my first apartment in New York was on Orchard Street.

 Hitting `git push` on this particular project felt like a culmination of my work with word lists.
 After five years thinking about very niche questions surrounding word lists, part of me hopes I can let these lists be as they are now and find something else to think about.